danionescu0/home-automation/python-server/readme.md

 # Configuration

 * config/general.py : you'll find comments inside
-* config/sensors.py : sensors config file, it will be moved to the ui like the actuators
+* in the UI settings/actuators to define actuators configuration
-* in the UI settings/actuators to define actuators
+* in the UI settings/actuators to define sensors configuration

 ## bluetooth
 To pair a bluetooth device: